Skip to content

 Operational Notes

-• Because writes happen asynchronously, ensure your context stays alive long enough for ctx.spawn tasks to complete.
+• Because writes happen asynchronously, ensure the current context stays alive long enough for spawned write tasks to complete.

-• Combine cache metrics with ctx.record_event to instrument cache hits and misses when reporting to observability backends such as OpenTelemetry.
+• Combine cache metrics with ctx.record_event to instrument cache hits and misses before reporting to observability backends such as OpenTelemetry.